lam-2014/flix/README.md

 - in the `config` folder
 - update the links in the home accordingly
 - remove `index.html` from the public folder

+6) Add a faq page to the Pages controller and set a proper route